Last Updated on

 With filament extrusion of TPU, the flexible filament is heated and extruded onto a heated bed in cross-sectional layers.
 It is important to note that TPU typically does not warp when produced by extrusion, making the part more exact.

 However, the process comes with many challenges that could deform the print beyond repair.
 While it is possible to print TPU using a desktop printer, flexible filament is difficult to work with as it can easily disrupt layer thickness and jam or clog the printhead.
+This is especially true when using a Bowden extruder because it is easy for the flexible TPU filament to bend inside the feed tube.
+Industrial FDM printers often have a direct drive extruder system that will prevent this from happening.

 TPU 3D printed parts also take much longer than traditional non-flexible materials because the print speed must be reduced.
 At normal speed, the filament might bind or wrap itself around the machine.
 Desktop printers also produce much lower quality parts than industrial printers, so the combination of this fact and the above challenges can turn your print into a hot mess.